 Heated Floors is the modern heating solution – creating the perfect temperature, making you feel warm and comfortable from the moment you enter the room.

 Warmup Floor Heating Systems

 You can find a system that is a perfect match for your project from the Warmup underfloor heating product range.
-Warmup’s systems are a result of over 22 years of experience and rigorous research and development.
-As a result, you can rest assured the best possible floor heating system in the market, with a 30-Year warranty.
+Warmup’s systems are a result of over 25 years of experience and rigorous research and development.
+As a result, you can rest assured the best possible floor heating system in the market, with a Lifetime warranty.

 Electric underfloor heating provides warmth throughout the whole room, giving a whole new meaning to heating and comfort.

 Increase safety and convenience by keeping homes, buildings, driveways and paths snow-free and frost-protected with our wide range of outdoor heating solutions.

 Choosing the correct underfloor heating thermostat is crucial in ensuring that your heating system works the best possible way, efficiently and easily.

 Radiant heating is compatible with almost all floor finishes.
 Pay attention to the thermal conductivity of the floor type when choosing the best flooring to go with your floor heating.
 Thermal conductivity means how well the flooring material transfers heat from the heater to the surface of the floor.
 The better, the more efficient heating system you will have.

 Installing an underfloor heating system under wood flooring is an ideal way to enhance the natural luxury of a beautiful wood floor.